TheOdinProject/curriculum/ruby/basic_ruby/methods.md

 ### Parameters and arguments

-Of course, not all methods are as simplistic as the `my_name` example method above.
+Of course, not all methods are as basic as the `my_name` example method above.
 After all, what good are methods if you can't interact with them?
 When you want to return something other than a fixed result, you need to give your methods parameters. **Parameters** are variables that your method will receive when it is called.
 You can have more meaningful and useful interactions with your methods by using parameters to make them more versatile.

 ~~~ruby
 def greet(name)